 Inheritances are considered "separate property" and are typically not subject to distribution in a divorce.
 But they can most certainly have a tremendous impact on your divorce settlement and finances.

-One way is if they're co-mingled and turned into marital assets.
-That can be done in a number of ways far too numerous to get into here.
+One way is if they're co-mingled.
+That can be done in many ways far too numerous to get into here.
 A second way is how an inheritance impacts the division of your marital assets and liabilities.

 For example, let's say the division of your assets and liabilities turns out to be 50-50.
 With each of you receiving half of the retirement assets.
-But your spouse inherited a $500,000 lump sum from their now-deceased parents.
+But your husband or wife inherited a $500,000 lump sum from their now-deceased parents.
 So was your distribution really 50-50?

 As you can see, gray divorce issues for an older couple can get quite complex.